Myndex/TuttleAndButtle/README.md

 ### Don't be led astray, WCAG&nbsp;2.x SCs 1.4.3 & 1.4.11 are not fit for purpose.
 WCAG 2's contrast math/methods do not support actual accessibility, and in fact can result in conditions that are worse for those with color vision deficiencies.
 The understanding docs of WCAG 2.x contain false or misleading information, and the premise lacks scientific support.
 1.4.3 and 1.4.11 should not be incorporated into any laws nor regulations.

+Moreover, a critical view of the actions here and elsewhere, clearly reveal a motivation to obstruct, with a darker purpose.
+This can not be allowed to stand.
+Fixing the significant problems of web content readability is one we take seriously, as is evidenced by our continued development of free-to-use guidelines and technologies.

 Thank you for reading.

 ## Resources